doersino/aerialbot/shapefiles/README.md

 Most of these Shapefiles have been processed to fit ærialbot's needs, which are

 1. that they contain a single layer
-2. with a single record
+2. with one or more records/shapes
-3. of type `POLYGON`
+3. each of type `POLYGON`
 4. whose points are notated as longitude-latitude pairs (CRS: `+proj=longlat`).

 In order to coerce the original versions of the shapefiles (which are kept in `orig/` subdirectories just in case future changes are required) to match these conventions, the excellent [mapshaper web interface](https://mapshaper.org) was used as follows.